mihart/azure-content/ITPro/Services/hdinsight/gettingstarted.md

 ##<a name="provision"></a>Provision an HDInsight Service Cluster
 You can use the Windows Azure Management portal to create and configure a new Hadoop Cluster.
+Follow the instructions below or [watch this video](http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Create-a-cluster-with-Windows-Azure-HDInsight-Service-video "Watch the video").

 1. Sign in to the [Management Portal](https://manage.windowsazure.com/).